fingerprintjs/fingerprintjs-pro-android/README.md

     }
 });
 ```
-For using FingerprintJS Pro Android inside of an PWA check the [full API reference](docs/client_api.md).
+Also there is an ability to retrie visitor identifier using our native library in combination with signals from the FingerprintJS Pro browser agent in the webview on the JavaScript level.
+For using FingerprintJS Pro Android inside of a WEB-based application check the [full API reference](docs/client_api.md).

 ## Additional Resources
 [FingerprintJS Pro documentation](https://dev.fingerprintjs.com/docs)